mvdcamme/C-Judge/README.md

 ### Running locally exercises

 We now details the steps to run the test cases locally in your machine before uploading exercises to the Dodona platform.
-We assume that your computer has jhson and python 2 installed.  will need to install the following software in their machines:
+We assume that your computer has jhson and python 2 installed.

+####Requirements

 1. Get jhson: